alelouis/miditeachpython/README.md

-# midiTeach
+# miditeach
-**midiTeach** is a music learning tool that can be used to practice your chords skills with a midi keyboard 🎹 !
+**miditeach** is a music learning tool that can be used to practice your chords skills with a midi keyboard 🎹 !

 ## Features
 - Midi keyboard input selection